bkellgren/sleepingcorgis/README.md

 * Install the Chrome Extension by [visiting the Google Play store](https://chrome.google.com/webstore/detail/sleeping-corgies/aeoigchbenpdnffkojonledmhhdkpfjh).

 ###How To Use
-* Click the bookmarklet on any page that needs some SLEEPING CORGIES!
+* Click the bookmarklet on any page that needs some SLEEPING CORGIS!